ljsinclair/featurebase-docs/docs/concepts/concepts-home.md

 ---
 # How does FeatureBase differ to a traditional database?

-This high-level overview explains how data is arranged in traditional databases and FeatureBase bitmap databases.
+This high-level overview explains the concepts of cardinality and normalization in relation to traditional databases.

-* Cardinality -- the relationships between data
-* Normalization -- the act of arranging the data
+This information provides context for the FeatureBase approach to data storage.

 ## What is cardinality?